Spiritual Blogging: How To Start Your Own Blog

 As your site is being indexed, the best thing you can do to gain traffic is to share your articles via social media via your personal Facebook page, Pinterest or Twitter.
 Install free share buttons on your website.
 Tell your friends and other intuitive people.

-And soon, your articles, your knowledge and your insights will be out there for people to find.
+Soon, your articles, your knowledge, and your insights will be out there for people to find far and wide.
+Your voice will be heard, and it wouldn't take very much time at all.